 \subsection{Overview}

-As anticipated, non-LTE is found to, in general, reduce the strengths of \ion{Ti}{I} lines, consistent with overionisation.
+As anticipated, non-LTE is found to, in general, reduce the strengths of \ion{Ti}{I} lines, consistent with over-ionisation.
 The departure coefficients for the levels lie below 0 (\fig{sundeparture}).
 This translates to positive non-LTE abundance corrections for this species, increasing the titanium abundances inferred from these lines.
 Compared to \citet{Sitnova_2020}, \fig{sundeparture} misses several \ion{Ti}{II} lines that extend to large departure coefficients.
 Indeed, this work finds smaller non-LTE effects for \ion{Ti}{II} as this would indicate, as it shows a closer coupling to the LTE value of $\rm{log}_{10}(\beta) = 0$.

 The non-LTE corrections are found to be largest for the very metal-poor giant HD122563, where they can reach over +0.4 dex for certain \ion{Ti}{I} lines.
 For the very metal-poor dwarf and sub-giant, the non-LTE corrections are of the order +0.2 dex.
 For the Sun, the corrections are more muted, only of the order +0.05 dex.
-Nevertheless, they make an impact on the ionisation balance \sect{results_sun}.
+Nevertheless, they have an impact on the ionisation balance (\sect{results_sun}).
 For Arcturus, the abundance corrections are typically of the order +0.01 dex.

 For \ion{Ti}{II}, the non-LTE corrections are smaller.
 They can be positive or negative, depending on the transition and on the star.
-The departure coefficients demonstrate that, given the deeper line creation point, they exist closer to LTE in almost all cases.
-The most severe case is HD122563, where certain lines are affected to the +0.2 dex level, and much smaller in all other stars.
+It can be seen that the departure coefficients, given the deeper creation point and majority status of\ion{Ti}{II}, exist closer to LTE in almost all cases.
+The most severe case is HD122563, where certain lines are affected to the +0.2 dex level; this is much lower in all other stars.

-In many stars, but most particularly Arcturus, over saturation was found when analysing the reduced equivalent widths of the lines and their abundance predictions.
-To counter the inaccurate abundance estimations due to the modified relationship with abundance the saturated lines have, those with a reduced equivalent width of $log_{10}(W_{\lambda}/\lambda > -4.9)$ were removed, improving the imbalance in all stars but the Sun in LTE.
-In Arcturus, this left few \ion{Ti}{II} lines, but achieved a better ionisation imbalance nonetheless.
+In many stars, but most particularly Arcturus, over-saturation was found when analysing the reduced equivalent widths of the lines and their abundance predictions.
+To counter the inaccurate abundance estimations due to the modified relationship with abundance the saturated lines have, those with a reduced equivalent width of $\mathrm{log}_{10}(W_{\lambda}/\lambda > -4.9)$ were removed, improving the imbalance in all stars but the Sun in LTE.
+In Arcturus, this left only three \ion{Ti}{II} lines, but achieved a better ionisation imbalance nonetheless.